-Here, we bring you everything you need to know about the iPhone 6, including the UK release date, specs, new features, UK price and photos and video of the iPhone 6 so you can see it for yourself.
+Here, we bring you everything you need to know about the iPhone 6, including the specs, new features, UK price and photos and video of the iPhone 6 so you can see it for yourself.
 We've also got all of the latest news about the iPhone 6.

 During the event on 9 September Apple also unveiled the new Apple Watch (which we originally thought would be called iWatch).
 You can read all about the Apple Watch here.
 You can also read our full first look review of the Apple Watch, including UK pricing information.

-The iPhone 6 is being released in the US, Canada, France, Germany, Australia, Hong Kong and more on 19 September, and Apple will try to launch the iPhone 6 in 115 countries by the end of the year.
+The iPhone 6 was released in the US, Canada, France, Germany, Australia, Hong Kong and more on 19 September, and Apple will try to launch the iPhone 6 in 115 countries by the end of the year.

 Read next: iPhone 6 review